If you’re a parent, you have undoubtedly been chopped, punched, kicked or tackled by your child. I think it’s just a rite of passage.

 We’ve enjoyed pool workouts and character dress up days.
 We haven’t taken advantage of as yet, but look forward to, Nerf war days and Parents Night Out.
 Parents Night Out is where you are able to pay to have your child perform various activities at the dojo and be fed for less than you would probably pay to find a sitter, while you enjoy a date or some alone time.

 You can also choose to have your child’s birthday party at the dojo and there are opportunities to have an instructor or Sensei Brewster come to your child’s school and do a presentation in his/her class.

 Toward the end of summer we also participated in a back to school supply drive where each class (arranged by age group) competed to bring in the most supplies and earn an ice cream party.
 In the end every child, regardless of their class was able to attend, as long as they donated something to the drive.

-Currently, Kingston is in the midst of bringing in homework, doing chores and performing other specially assigned challenges, with our support, to earn tickets that give him the opportunity to win some phenomenal prizes such as a drone, Amazon gift card or cash.
+Currently, Kingston is in the midst of bringing in homework, including reading, doing chores and performing other specially assigned challenges, with our support, to earn tickets that give him the opportunity to win some phenomenal prizes such as a drone, Amazon gift card or cash.